 The drawing lessons include extensions and challenges for students to work on if they are ahead, and all of the resources can easily be altered.
 I have also tried to differentiate all of the learning steps as much as possible.

-Here are some of the outcomes from my students – what do you think?
+Here are some of the outcomes from my students, I was so pleased with the progress they made – what do you think?
 Let me know in the comments!